avillia/avillia.github.io/index.md

 `2020-now`
 __Python Developer__, Self-employeed

-- Developed chat-bots for telegram
+- Developing chat-bots for telegram
-- CMS and CRM developing
+- CMS and CRM development
 - All projects done with Flask.
 Just love its simplicity.

 `2019-2020`